 (More from Mark Twain about the Awful German Language)

-Many thanks Janet, you’ve provided some extremely valuable insights for all of us translators.
+Many thanks Kaiya, you’ve provided some extremely valuable insights for all of us translators.

-If you’re interested in Janet’s services as a German language translator, please contact Language2Language.
+If you’re interested in Kaiya’s services as a German language translator, please contact Language2Language.

-(Return to Part one of my interview with German language translator Janet Rubin)
+(Return to Part one of my interview with German language translator Kaiya Diannen)